anikmondol/EXCLUSIVE-JS/README.md

 ## Overview

-E-Commerce-JS is a JavaScript-powered, interactive e-commerce website.
+Exclusive is a JavaScript-powered, interactive e-commerce website.
 The project demonstrates the core components of an online shopping platform, including a dynamic product catalog, shopping cart functionality, and checkout simulation—all achieved with HTML, CSS, and JavaScript.
 This project offers a streamlined e-commerce experience by focusing on frontend functionality using JavaScript for interactivity, SwiperJS for carousels, and ScrollReveal for animations.
 It aims to deliver a responsive and interactive shopping interface.

 # Installation